 Neutral Paint Colors for East-Facing Rooms

-Macadamia is light-medium neutral with a golden beige hue that won’t fall flat in the afternoon.
+Macadamia SW 6142 is light-medium neutral with a golden beige hue that won’t fall flat in the afternoon.

-Creamy is one of the few off-whites that can hold its own in an east-facing room.
+Creamy SW 7012 is one of the few off-whites that can hold its own in an east-facing room.
 It warms up the space without being overly yellow.

-Techno Gray is a warm greige.
-With just a hint of green undertone, this color will hold its warmth in the cool afternoon light of an east-facing room.
+Techno Gray SW 6170 is a warm greige.
+With just a tiny hint of green hue bias, this color will hold its warmth in the cool afternoon light of an east-facing room.

 Natural Light in West-Facing Rooms

-Mornings in west-facing rooms have a more subdued light.
+Mornings in west-facing rooms have more subdued light.
 After noon, the light gradually appears warmer and brighter, increasing in intensity later in the day.
-Rooms with western exposures work well with both cool and warm colors, but bear in mind that afternoon sun will emphasize the strength and depth of warmer tones.
+Rooms with western exposures work well with both cool and warm colors but bear in mind that the afternoon sunlight will emphasize the strength and depth of warmer tones.

 Neutral Paint Colors for West-Facing Rooms

-SW 7531 Canvas Tan is more brown without being too yellow.
+SW 7531 Canvas Tan is browner without being too yellow.

-Gentle Cream is a versatile neutral that doesn’t lean too golden in western sunlight.
+Gentle Cream OC-96 is a versatile neutral that doesn’t lean too golden in western sunlight.

-Stonington Gray is a cooler neutral that offers some counterbalance to the afternoon sunlight.
+Stonington Gray HC-170 is a slightly cooler near-neutral that offers some counterbalance to the afternoon sunlight.